k4karim/Blog-with-Like-DisLike-and-comment-features/README.md

 to run this web app on your local machine follow these steps

-1) Create virtual env and activate it
+1) Create and activate virtual environment

 2) pip install required packages/library